istio/istio.io/content/docs/setup/kubernetes/install/helm/index.md

 choose one of the following two **mutually exclusive** options:

 {{< warning >}}
-Istio's installation uses [Helm Package Manager](https://helm.sh) extensively for rendering of manifests.
-Helm has an issue when extra white space in the command line is not properly disposed resulting in a `helm template` or `helm nstall` operation that produces an incorrect manifest.
+Istio's installation uses [Helm Package Manager](https://helm.sh) extensively for rendering Istio manifests.
+[Helm Issue 5863](https://github.com/helm/helm/issues/5863) contains details of a problem where extra white space in the command line is not properly handled resulting in a `helm template` or `helm nstall` operation that produces an incorrect manifest.

-[Helm Issue 5863](https://github.com/helm/helm/issues/5863) contains details of this problem.
 {{< /warning >}}

 1. To deploy Istio without using Tiller, follow the instructions for [option 1](/docs/setup/kubernetes/install/helm/#option-1-install-with-helm-via-helm-template).